 “Not only has she squeezed in an impressive journalism career in a short space of time, she then made the move into PR in one of the busiest and diverse press office environments imaginable.

 “She sailed into a job with us and we are confident she will realise even more of her potential while at Holyrood PR.”

 Kirsty, a former pupil of Cumbernauld High, graduated with distinction from the Scottish Centre for Journalism Studies (SCJS) in Glasgow in2006.

 She added: “The face of journalism and media relations is changing like never before, and as someone with a print reporter’s CV I knew it was more important than ever to keep my skills ahead of the game.

-“On meeting Scott and Raymond, I was incredibly impressed with their vision for using online and video journalism in Holyrood Partnership’s PR work, while not losing sight of traditional media strategies to help their clients.
+“On meeting Scott and Raymond, I was incredibly impressed with their vision for using online and video journalism in Holyrood PR’s PR work, while not losing sight of traditional media strategies to help their clients.

 “I’m looking forward to working for a range of clients from solicitors and the Care Commission to restaurants and cosmetic dentists.”

 She landed her first break in the media after winning Sunday Herald–Big Issue Fellowship contract open to SCJS graduates.
 That earned her a six month stint working on the Glasgow-based Sunday paper, followed by a six month position at the nationwide magazine which has become a household name for its socially conscious reportage and benefits the homeless.

 After completing the Fellowship, Kirsty landed a job as a reporter with the Evening Express in Aberdeen.
 She has also written for diverse publications including The Firm specialist legal magazine, The Skinny and the Guardian Online.